Skip to content

 Issue/feature addressed

-The current implementation of AddSymmFluxToField has defects and leads to a non-symmetrical matrix system for
+The current implementation of AddSymmFluxToField has defects and leads to a non-symmetrical system matrix for the following cases:

 1. generalized tensorial elements (Tri/Tet/Pyr/Prism) and